samsquire/ideas6/README.md

         mailbox-5-lower
 ```

-* Could we assign mailboxes to particular coroutines, for cross thread usage?
-* Could we assign mailboxes to **facts**?

-The runqueue for threads looks like this:
+* The runqueue for a thread is a FIFO queue.
+But all runqueues for all threads can be thought of as a grid where the leftmost column is executed in lockstep, column by column, left to right.

+The runqueue for threads looks like this.
+I have enqueued 40 tasks, two batches of 20 for 3 threads.
+Notice the two empty slots of 0 in middle of thread 1 and thread 2, this is required for maintaining synchronization.

 ```
 {0: [[1, 4, 7, 10, 13, 16, 19, 1, 4, 7, 10, 13, 16, 19]],